 These activities show dysfunction in action and behavior.
-Alternatively, the terms behavior pathology or behavior problems might be used.
+Alternatively, the terms behavior problem, behavior pathology, mental health disorder, or emotional disorders might be used.
 By comparison, many behavioral complaints are normal behaviors that are undesirable to owners (eg, garbage raiding, jumping up, predation, herding, guarding).

 Anxiety is the apprehensive anticipation of future danger or misfortune, which may be accompanied by both behavioral and somatic signs (vigilance and scanning, autonomic hyperactivity, increased motor activity and tension).